Resource Management Agency

 Although every effort is made to provide complete and accurate information on this website and all its documents, users are advised to contact applicable County Resource Management Agency staff before making project decisions and fee estimates.

 June 19, 2020

 855 East Laurel Drive, Salinas

 The Project includes construction of a 16,000-foot pre-engineered building sized for approximately 100 beds, related site work, infrastructure, foundations, landscaping, interior improvements, and the furnishing, installing and commissioning of multiple items of kitchen equipment.
 A furnished and working kitchen was determined to be a critical element for this shelter’s operation.
 Total award amount is $5,760,231.
-Sitework is scheduled to begin in January 2020.
+Sitework began in January 2020.

-Weston Miles Architects, Morgan Hill, led the team of professionals in the preparation of the Project Plans and Technical Specifications and will continue to provide construction support services.
+Weston Miles Architects, Morgan Hill, led the team of professionals in the preparation of the Project Plans and Technical Specifications and continues to provide construction support services.

 Funding of this Project is made possible largely by the award of HEAP funds in the amount of $6,018,100.
-In addition, cost sharing between County and the City of Salinas will cover the remaining costs, most of which are soft costs for professional services, testing, inspections and permitting.
+In addition, cost sharing between County and the City of Salinas will cover the remaining costs, most of which are professional services, testing, inspections and permitting.

 Provision of safe accommodations afforded by a permanent Emergency Shelter directly relates to the Strategic Initiatives of Infrastructure, Health and Human Services, and Public Safety adopted by the Board of Supervisors, as demonstrated by supporting the goals of improving health and quality of life outcomes for individuals and families experiencing homelessness.